meain/refer/README.md

 If no config file is present, these default values will be used.
 You can also use any provider that supports the OpenAI format for embedding API.

+## Authorization

+You can optionally set the `REFER_API_KEY` environment variable to provide an authorization token for the API.
+This token will be included in the request header as `Authorization: Bearer $REFER_API_KEY`.
+If you are using Ollama, you can keep this variable empty.

 ## Installation

 ```bash